 Today, HKU has an established worldwide reputation for being a research-led comprehensive University with ten Faculties and a strong commitment to intellectual freedom, liberty and diversity.

 HKU strives to attract and nurture outstanding scholars through excellence and innovation in its teaching and learning, research and knowledge exchange activities.

-Regarded as Asia’s Global University, HKU is a diverse community with over 30,000 students including over 10,000 students from about 100 countries, and over 60% of its professoriate staff are international faculty.
-The University has academic exchange partnerships with over 370 universities and institutions around the world.
+Regarded as Asia’s Global University, HKU is a diverse community with over 36,000 students, including over 16,000 non-local students from 95 countries and regions, and over 69% of its professoriate staff are non-local.
+The University has academic exchange partnerships with over 400 universities and institutions around the world.